 FSC cautioned in a statement, “In Kansas, simple access of an adult website by a minor may be enough to bring a civil case — no demonstration of actual harm is necessarily required.
 Under the law, claims for statutory damages begin at $50,000.
 The state’s attorney general is also empowered to bring litigation.”

 After Kansas’ Democratic governor declined to veto the legislation, Mann Wyatt Tanksley began posting anti-adult industry articles on its website.
-One, titled “Pornography: Its Effects and How Kansas Law Fights Back,” claims that pornography alters brain structure and development, and that watching pornography damages a person’s ability to practice delayed gratification, potentially ruining their chances of future success since “when a person is going through addiction, their ability to control their impulses is weakened.”
+One, titled “Pornography: Its Effects and How Kansas Law Fights Back,” claims that pornography alters brain structure and development, and that watching pornography damages a person’s ability to practice delayed gratification, damaging their chances of future success since “when a person is going through addiction, their ability to control their impulses is weakened.”

 As XBIZ has extensively reported, there is no scientific basis for the repeatedly debunked concept of “porn addiction.”